Abigail Covington

 About

 Abigail Covington is a writer and contributing editor at Esquire magazine.
-Her journalism frequently appears in The Los Angeles Times, The New York Times, The Washington Post, Slate, The Nation, Them, Oxford American, and Pitchfork.
+Her journalism, essays, and criticism have appeared in Rolling Stone, The New York Times, The Los Angeles Times, The Daily Beast, The Washington Post, Slate, The Nation, Them, Oxford American, and Pitchfork.
 Her 2016 article for Oxford American's annual music issue, titled "When the Fire Broke Out," was included in The Best American Essays 2016.
 Longreads selected her 2019 feature for the Delacorte Review, titled “What Do We Do With Robert E. Lee?” as a Story of the Week.
+Her 2023 investigation into book banning in North Dakota was nominated for an Eli M. Oboler Memorial Award.

 In her decade working in media and publishing, Abigail has been a copy editor for a major metropolitan newspaper, the managing editor of a trade publication, the associate editor of a small, literary journal, and the features editor of a few music blogs that no longer exist.
 She's also moderated panels at film festivals, hosted post-screening QAs with actors and directors, and provided on-air cultural commentary for a number of podcasts and documentaries.